christianchristensen/dallasdrupal2012/index.markdown

 ---
-title: Markdown Presentation Example
+title: "OAuth: the spec, the dance, and drupal"
-author: Christopher Wellons
+author: Chris Christensen
 layout: default
 ---